infretis/infentory/puckering/README.md

 #### 🤔 Question 4 - 5:
 * Do you see any interesting conformational changes when visualizing the trajectory?
-* How can path sampling help us here?
+* How can path sampling help with this this?

 # Step 3: ∞RETIS
 In this section, we will finally perform the path simulation.
 However, before we can do that, we need to provide the ∞RETIS program with a set of interfaces and an initial path in each of the path ensembles defined by the interfaces.
 We can use the ∞RETIS initial path generator `infinit` for this.
 The way it works is illustrated below.